 Already an EMT?

-There are several ways to get involved with Stanford's EMS community if you're already an EMT:
+There are several ways to get involved with Stanford's EMS community if you're already an EMT or EMS provider:

 Stanford EMS (StEMS)